veracruz-project/veracruz-examples/i-poc/README.md

 1. CCFaaS and VaaS waits for the next request (it will not interact with this request anymore)
 1. User Application receives the policy
 1. User Application connects directly to Veracruz instance (using the connection information provided in the policy) and verify that the policy hash matches and the certificate provided by Veracruz instance is valid (attested by the proxy)
+1. Veracruz user app creates a temporary key and sends the key (Veracruz user app key) to output file
+1. User Application connects to the output file of Veracruz instance and receives key (Veracruz user app key)
-1. User application creates a file in Veracruz instance with the video decoding key
+1. User Application encrypts the Iotex video decoding key  with the Veracruz user app key
 1. User application creates a json object with the following information:
    * AWS S3 bucket, file name of the desired video and credentials to access the file
    * Veracruz instance endpoint (host, IP).
    * temporary certificate and key generated previously to access Veracruz instance
+   * encrypted video key
 1. User application executes a remote procedure call request to the Iotex S3 app with previously created json object
    * Upper pink FaaS arrow
 1. Iotex S3 app starts an instance of itself that connects to AWS S3 and  Veracruz instance and sends the encrypted key and then reads the video file and sends it to the Veracruz instance
+1. Veracruz instance process the video and send the results to the output file
 1. Iotex S3 app instance closes the connection to Veracruz at the end of the file and terminates itself.
-1. User application exectutes the program inside the enclave using rhe provided video
-1. Veracruz instance process the video and send the results to the output file
-1. User application receives the last results and terminates the Veracruz instance using CCFaaS
+1. User application receives the last results and terminates the Veracruz instance
 1. EC2 nitro instance is returned to the pool of free instances to be allocated.

-# VOD

-VOD is the application that runs inside veracruz, It provides privacy preserving image processing using ML.
-Please check the [README](https://github.com/veracruz-project/video-object-detection/tree/iotex-demo#readme) of the VoD example.

 # Veracruz Policy

-Veracruz Policy for the purpose of the example is divided intro three parts: Infrastructure policy, Program policy and User policy.
+Veracruz Policy is divided intro three parts: Infrastructure policy, Program policy and User policy.

 * Infrastructure policy describes the Veracruz instance: endpoint that has this policy, runtime properties (hash and others) and which proxy attestation server is used by this Veracruz instance.
-    * This portion is set by VaaS
 * Program policy describe the executables used on the computation.
 For each executable the policy has the identity (certificate) of the entity allowed to load this executable, name, hash, inputs and outputs of the program and file rights that the program has on each input/output file.
-    * This portion is provided when a function is registered on CCFaaS
 * User policy describe identities (certificates) of the entities that can communicate with that Veracruz instance, which files and in which action (read/write/etc) it is allowed to interact with.
-    * This portion is provided when a function is instantiated on CCFaaS

 ## Policy examples and syntax